 Synopsis of Counterfeit for Murder

-Hattie Annis doesn’t like cops.
-So when she shows up at Wolfe’s door with a brown paper package holding a large stack of $20 bills, she thinks that there could be a reward for returning it to its owner, but she won’t trust the cops with it.
+In Counterfeit for Murder, Hattie Annis who doesn’t like cops shows up at Wolfe’s door with a brown paper package holding a large stack of $20 bills, she thinks that there could be a reward for returning it to its owner, but she won’t trust the cops with it.
 They’ll probably stiff her.

 Wolfe is busy with the orchids, but Hattie says she’ll come back later if Archie will hold the money for her.

 Some time later, a young woman named Tammy Baxter shows up.
 She is one of the tenants of the cheap boarding house that Hattie owns, whose rooms she only rents to people working in show-business.

 Tammy is concerned for Hattie, who almost never leaves her house, but today she said she was going to see Nero Wolfe, and she hasn’t come home.

 Feeling protective of Hattie, Tammy has gone to Nero Wolfe’s house to see if Hattie arrived.
 Archie lies and says he hasn’t seen her, and Miss Baxter leaves.